Flooring is one of the most important features of any home.

 At Adair Homes, we offer a range of hardwood options, including:

-- Birch - A naturally light wood with a tight graining
+- Birch: A naturally light wood with a tight graining

-- Hickory - Natural color variation with a striking graining
+- Hickory: Natural color variation with a striking graining

-- Kupay or Brazilian cherry - An exotic species with a reddish brown color
+- Kupay or Brazilian cherry: An exotic species with a reddish-brown color

-- Maple - A medium shade with broad color variation and occasional knots
+- Maple: A medium shade with broad color variation and occasional knots

-- Oak - One of the hardest woods with a heavy graining
+- Oak: One of the hardest woods with a heavy graining

-Caring for hardwood flooring
+Caring for Hardwood Flooring

 Laminate comes in even more color and texture choices than hardwood, and newer options convincingly mimic the look of stone, brick, or tile.
 It can even be textured to feel like wood grain or the surface of stone, making it look more realistic while still being durable and easy to clean.
 This gives you plenty of flexibility to find exactly the look that works best for you.

-Caring for laminate flooring
+Caring for Laminate Flooring

-Regularly cleaning with a soft mop will help prevent scuffs and scratches from dirt and other particles.
+Laminate flooring should only be mopped every two months.
+By going light with the water, cleaning with a soft mop will help prevent scuffs and scratches from dirt and other particles.
 Cleaning up spills and puddles immediately will prevent water damage and staining.

-Although hardwood and laminate flooring have grown in popularity over the last few decades, carpet is still an important element in many homes.
+Although hardwood and laminate flooring have grown in popularity over the last few decades, carpet is still an important material in many homes.
 Carpet provides a feeling of warmth and coziness in a range of colors and materials.
 It also helps minimize noise, which makes it perfect for second-floor rooms, hallways, and kids’ play areas.
-Many people also appreciate having carpet in the bedroom on those cold winter mornings.
+Many people also appreciate having carpet in the bedroom for those cold winter mornings.

-Caring for carpet
+Caring for Carpet